How Much Is My Life Insurance Policy Worth?

 A chronic illness rider is what’s called a living benefit or accelerated death benefit rider.
 Typically, you buy life insurance so that your loved ones will receive a payment after you pass.
 Accelerated death benefits give you access to that payment while you are still living.

 It’s important to understand that your chronic illness benefits come out of your death benefit.
 In other words, if you use your chronic illness benefits, your death benefit is reduced accordingly.
 The mechanics of that reduction vary greatly from one policy to the next.
-Here are three examples of how it might work:
+Here are of how it might work:

 • Rider allows for monthly payments of up to 2% of the policy’s death benefit.
 Every $1 in benefit used reduces the death benefit by $2.
 You can use up to 100% of your death benefit.